 An SLA is designed to protect both parties entering into the agreement, so it's a good move for everyone involved.
 However, an SLA associated with a significant contract should be reviewed by an attorney to avoid inadvertent or deliberate misinterpretation.

 Your SLA should be aligned with the engagement's business objectives or technology.
 Misaligning the agreement could have a negative impact on the quality of delivered services, deal pricing, and your customer's overall experience.

 The majority of service providers have their own SLAs that they can customize for each client.
 In some cases, they may have multiple SLAs reflecting different levels of service at various price points.

 Having an SLA template in place is a good start because it can be reviewed and modified as needed.
 It's important to note, however, that most SLAs tend to favor the supplier, which is why having the client and their lawyer go over the SLA is a key step before signing the document.

 If you need help writing or reviewing an SLA service level agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.